80 USD oil is not cheap

 I am feeling a little like in a warp bubble – don’t you?

-Browsing the news-feeds I am swamped with posts about projects that are not doing well because the oil price is so low, countries in trouble because the oil price is so low, markets in panic because the oil price is so low.
+Browsing the news feeds I am swamped with posts about projects that are not doing well because the oil price is so low, and countries are in trouble.
+After all, the oil price is so low, that markets in panic because the oil price is so low.

 What the hell is wrong with the planet?
 The oil price goes down from astronomic heights and everyone succumbs to panic.